 Teaching kids how to text

-✓ Teach your child how to be an effective texter using the guide below.
+✓ Use the Wait Until 8th Texting Guide to teach your child how to be an effective texter.

 Even if your child doesn't have a phone, they may be texting friends with an iPad, iPod, or Apple Watch, so help them thrive as they set out on this exciting journey!
 Texting needs to be taught and practiced like any form of communication.
 Without skill, it can be misused or misunderstood.
 Set your child up for success by offering proactive guidance!